Coronation Park, Delhi: The first Durbar

-First Durbar, initiated by Lord Lytton (1831–1891), the then Viceroy of India, was held on 1 January 1877 at the Coronation Park in Delhi to mark the proclamation of Queen Victoria as Empress of India.
+The first Durbar, initiated by Lord Lytton, the then Viceroy of India, was held on 1 January 1877 at Coronation Park in Delhi to mark the proclamation of Queen Victoria as Empress of India.
 Lord Lytton conceived the procession in order to represent the British Raj as bringing "order and discipline, which was in (his) ideology part of the whole system of colonial control".
 The Durbar was an extravaganza of pomp and ceremony including a parade on a decorated elephant by Lord and Lady Lytton in the presence of nearly 70,000 people.
 The imperial gathering consisted of royalty from all the provinces of India and the most senior British dignitaries.

 The second Durbar

-Viceroy Curzon and Lady Curzon arriving at the Delhi Durbar, 1903.
+Lord Curzon and Lady Curzon arriving at the Delhi Durbar, 1903.

-The second and third Durbars were held at the same location to celebrate the Coronation of British Monarchs.
 The second Durbar was organised for 1 January 1903 to celebrate the Coronation of King Edward VII.
-Lord Curzon, the Viceroy and the chief architect of the show, planned meticulously what was considered an extravagant display of pomp and splendour.
+Lord Curzon, the Viceroy and the event's chief architect, planned meticulously what was considered an extravagant display of pomp and splendour.

-Lord Curzon converted the drab and dry land of the park into a virtual tented city by establishing huge encampments with colourful tents.
+Curzon converted the drab and dry land of the park into a virtual tented city by establishing huge encampments with colourful tents.
 In this city of tents there was a variety of infrastructure including water, drainage, sanitation, electricity and rail communications supplied to the venue from different locations in the nearby city.
 Firework displays, exhibitions and glamorous dances were organised.
 Special postage stamps were issued on the occasion.
 Post offices, telegraph and telephone communications were provided.
 Field Marshal Lord Kitchener, Commander-in-Chief, India, organised daily parades, band practice and polo matches.
-The elite of the world media were present, but the intended Chief Guest, the King-Emperor himself, did not attend the celebrations held in his honour.
-Instead, he was represented by his brother, Field Marshal Prince Arthur, 1st Duke of Connaught and Strathearn.
+The elite of the world media were present, but the intended chief guest, the King-Emperor himself, did not attend the celebrations held in his honour.
+Instead, he was represented by his brother, Prince Arthur, Duke of Connaught and Strathearn.

 The Duke arrived from Bombay with a large contingent of dignitaries.
 The festivities lasted for a fortnight and the Delhi Durbar parade became a standard feature of early 20th century spectacle in India.
 The Viceroy and Governors of the various provinces and the Maharajas of princely states were present, bringing their large colourful entourages.
-The event was presided over by the Duke of Connaught and by Lord and Lady Curzon, the Viceroy and Vicereine of India.
+The event was presided over by the Duke and by Lord and Lady Curzon.
 It is also said that more than 100,000 people attended the Durbar at Coronation Park.
-But this extravagant spectacle was dubbed as the 'Curzonization Durbar' as people suspected he regarded the occasion more as a celebration of his own viceregality than of the ascension of a new king.'
+But this extravagant spectacle was dubbed as the 'Curzonization Durbar' as people suspected he regarded the occasion more as a celebration Curzon's own viceregality than of the ascension of a new king.'